joram-berger/lydiff/documentation.md

 Options per file:

 * `--version`: lilypond version to be used to compile each file.
+A version is usually written like `2.18.2`.
+There are two pseudo-versions:
+  `fromfile` is the version mentioned in the version statement of the input file (e.g. `\version "2.18.2"`), `latest` is the most recent version found in the search path (cf. `--path`).
 * `--lilypondoptions`: A string of options passed to the lilypond command.
   Quotes are required if the options contain a space.
+  Examle: `-l "-I path/to/openlilylib".